-I could feel my mother’s arched eyebrows furrow despite her being two rooms away.
-As my body jolted upright from the mirror, I noticed she held the sapphire and eggplant shaded Precise box in one hand and a crisp receipt from Sally’s Beauty Supply Store in the other.
+I could feel my mother’s arched eyebrows furrow from two rooms away.
+As my body jolted from the mirror, I noticed she held the sapphire and eggplant shaded Precise box in one hand and a crisp receipt from Sally’s Beauty Supply Store in the other.

 “Am I permin’ your hair or what?”

-Promptly, I stood straight and stepped towards the hot pink throw pillow that sat between my mother’s legs.
-I peered over at the colorful specs in our carpet, as she pulled the bobby pins and the elastic holder free from my straightened hair and proceeded to smear the off white and creamy chemicals amidst each parted section of my scalp.
+Promptly, I stood straight and stepped toward the hot pink throw pillow that sat between my mother’s legs.
+I peered over at the colorful specks in our carpet, as she pulled the bobby pins and the elastic holder free from my straightened hair and proceeded to smear the off-white, creamy chemicals into each parted section of my scalp.

 I believe my first memory is when I was four years old and I came home from getting my hair relaxed at my grandmother’s house.
-I was living with my biological parents at the time (that’s how long ago it was) and I didn’t realize it at the time, but my hair had just been straightened to a crisp and then twisted up into short pigtails with color-schemed barrettes.
+I was living with my biological parents at the time (that’s how long ago it was), and I didn’t realize it at the time, but my hair had just been straightened to a crisp and then twisted up into short pigtails with color-coordinated barrettes.
 However, it was also the first night I experienced scissors; when my parents were asleep, I cut off all my hair.
 It’s also the first and only whooping I ever got from my mother.
-I was laughed at by my paternal grandmother; who will tell you to this day that I had patches in my scalp and when my hair started to grow and I was left with a short afro, or how strangers looked at me like I was a homely child.
-But, soon after my hair grew back, I started getting those relaxers once again.
+I was laughed at by my paternal grandmother, who will tell you to this day that I had patches in my scalp, and when my hair started to grow and I was left with a short afro, or how strangers looked at me like I was a homely child.
+But soon after my hair grew back, I started getting those relaxers once again.

-In elementary school, I would see all types of different hairstyles on girls my age.
-Twists that were flattened to their scalps, or long braided pigtails that were well past their shoulders.
+In elementary school, I would see all types of hairstyles on girls my age.
+Twists that were flattened to the scalp, or long, braided pigtails that went well past the shoulders.
 I envied those hairstyles.
-The long hair that when after you played around all day, little curls would begin to unravel or in the mornings that the thin baby hairs would have a subtle curl to them.
-No, I wouldn’t say anything, but I wanted that.
+They had the kind of long hair that would begin to unravel into little curls after they played all day, or in the mornings their thin baby hairs would have a subtle curl.
+I never said it out loud, but I wanted that hair.

-Growing up, my mother would tell me the story of how the whole reason chemicals came into play and how my hair wasn’t as soft or as loose as people with “good hair”, so, my grandfather told my mother to relax it.
+Growing up, my mother would tell me how my hair wasn’t as soft or as loose as people with “good hair,” so my grandfather told her to relax it with chemicals.

-It wasn’t until my sophomore year in high school did I pay attention to other girls with loose curls and gorgeous waves with wild afro puffs that I started to think about what my own hair looked like.
-Was my hair as pretty as hers?
+It wasn’t until sophomore year in high school that I began to notice other girls with loose curls and gorgeous waves and wild afro puffs that I started to wonder what my natural hair looked like.
+Was my hair pretty?
 There was only one way to find out.

-But, still, I went with the go-with-what-you-know route and told my mother to relax my hair.
+Still, I stayed with the go-with-what-you-know route and told my mother to relax my hair.
 Those small waves that I loved?
 Gone in a matter of a few rubs and washes.
-After that, I told myself, and my family, that I never again would I get a relaxer.
-I thought about the pros and the cons, like I always do.
-But, the one con that always stuck with me was, What if my hair is as nappy as they say?
+That year, I finally told myself – and my family – that I never wanted to relax my hair again.
+I weighed the pros and cons, like I always do.
+The one con that always stuck with me was, What if my hair is as nappy as they say?
 Then what?
 Regardless, I deserved to know what my hair looked like.
 Even if my family didn’t accept me or felt pity for me having to deal with a nappy mess, it’d be my nappy mess.

 And by the summer of my high school junior year, I spent most of my time in the bathroom mirror twisting my curls into ten to however many thick pigtails.
 It would take an hour or two to finish my whole head.
 Spray.
 Moisturize.
 Comb.
 Twist.
 Repeat.
 All that time spent on a hairstyle that never lasted longer than three days; specifically because I’d end up going somewhere, and I refused to walk outside the house with my hair in short twists.
 However, with a puff, nobody could tell me a thing!
 My baby hairs were curled, my puff was thick, and my kitchen (hair at the nape of the neck) was laid.
 I was confident in myself and my hair.

-Stopping my relaxers was a weight lifted off of my scalp.
-It opened me up to be more optimistic, considerate, confident, and so much more.
+Quitting relaxers was a weight lifted off of my scalp.
+It opened me up to be more optimistic, considerate, and confident.
 It’s funny how a subtle change in hair can change how you view everything around you.